-Important spirits from our past summoned their experiences, perspective, and talents to deliver insights, blessings, and admonitions—invaluable gifts–to posterity.
+IMPORTANT SPIRITS FROM OUR PAST summoned their experiences, perspectives, and talents to deliver blessings and admonitions—invaluable gifts–to posterity.
 Homer, Shakespeare, Dickens, Hugo, Sappho, Simone De Beauvoir, Ursula Le Guin are just a few that come to mind.
 They used books, plays, and poems to craft messages and warnings that would be relevant for millennia.
 After all, the human drama is nothing if not a series of remakes and sequels.
 Because human group behavior is so repetitive, many such messages and warnings have the clarity of a premonition or a revelation.

 I just finished reading the George Orwell (his real name was Eric Blair) classic 1984 for about the seventh time.
 I have read it every four or five years since I was in college and the message carries more urgency every time.
 I marvel at this book and ask myself a couple of questions:

 Why, in 1949, did he choose fiction (as opposed to non-fiction) to convey his message?
-And why did he choose a futuristic setting for this genre?
+And why did he choose a futuristic setting for it?

 I have concluded that he chose an imaginative brand of fiction (as he did with Animal Farm) because the story structure was likely to make it accessible and acceptable to a wider audience.
 At the same time the message, though slightly removed in fantasy, is not so subtle as to lose impact.
 But the answer to the second question may better answer the first.